davesnuthouse/redDKP/README.md

 1. (Fixed but blurry as all hell) Addon icon not displaying on the addons list
 2. (Fixed) Top row record can show above the window when editing + scrolling
 3. (Possibly Fixed) Audit log is back to showing lots of "unknowns" (display issue the data is there)
-4. (Might be fixed but need ppl with addon to test) SYNC be fooked
-5. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
+4. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
-6. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
+5. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)

 Features to consider for the distant future: